-First, what does the future hold for Bon Pari?
+What does the future hold for Bon Pari?

-Third, where could I buy other wines similar to yours?
+Where could I buy other wines similar to yours?

 My winemaker, Fred Scherrer, makes a full line of premium wines including Chardonnay, Pinot Noir, Zinfandel and Cabernet Sauvignon.
 Fred's wines are very well-made and very reasonably priced.
 You can see his offerings on www.scherrerwinery.com.
 And, if you've seen the October 2016 edition of the Wine Advocate, you will see some outstanding reviews of Fred's wines from Robert Parker.

-Fourth, are you going to make any money on your wine?
+Are you going to make any money on your wine?